-- To return to Iraq, a person needs a valid passport, expired passport or 4.1.1 laissez passer (an emergency travel document issued by an Iragi Embassy).
+- 4.1.1 To return to Iraq, a person needs a valid passport, expired passport or laissez passer (an emergency travel document issued by an Iraqi Embassy).
 The Iraqi authorities introduced these procedures in October 2011.
 EU letters are currently not accepted for any returns to Baghdad.1 - 4.1.2 The British Embassy in Baghdad advised in a letter dated 8 April 2012 that the Iraqi Embassy in London played no part in the re-documentation process for enforced returnees.
-The letter explained that when the then UK Border Agency (now Home Office) sought to enforce the return of an Iraqi national, a person had to be interviewed by a senior Iraqi immigration officer, although they still had to possess a passport, expired passport or potentially a laissez passer.2 - 4.1.3 The British Embassy letter also noted that on arrival at Baghdad International Airport (SDA) all passengers, irrespective of nationality, had their biometric details captured.3 - 4.1.4 The British Embassy letter concluded: 'Since the introduction of the new system (i.e. not to return on EU letters), there have been no detentions upon arrival in Iraq.
-With so many checks and balances, in our opinion, the new revised procedures will prevent a returnee being detained upon arrival as they have adequate documentary evidence of their identity and nationality.'4 back to Iraqi Kurdistan.'5 applying procedures at BIAP [Baghdad International Airport] e.g. specifically targeted at Kurds.
-It is important to understand that a Kurdish returnee from Iraqi Kurdistan is an Iraqi Citizen so can return anywhere in Iraq...[I]f an enforced returnee who originates from Iraqi Kurdistan is sent via BIAP it is important to understand that they have been pre-cleared for arrival and have a valid or expired passport or laissez passer passport.
-Assuming they have no outstanding warrants of arrest for criminal activity unrelated to immigration matters, they would not be detained and would not be escorted

-4.1.5 The source also noted:
+The letter explained that when the then UK Border Agency (now Home Office) sought to enforce the return of an Iraqi national, a person had to be interviewed by a senior Iraqi immigration officer, although they still had to possess a passport, expired passport or potentially a laissez passer.2 - 4.1.3 The British Embassy letter also noted that on arrival at Baghdad International Airport (BGW) all passengers, irrespective of nationality, had their biometric details captured.3 - 4.1.4 The British Embassy letter concluded: 'Since the introduction of the new system (i.e. not to return on EU letters), there have been no detentions upon arrival in Iraq.
+With so many checks and balances, in our opinion, the new revised procedures will prevent a returnee being detained upon arrival as they have adequate documentary evidence of their identity and nationality.'4 - 4.1.5 The source also noted:

-'I have not heard of any reports of ethnic or religious discrimination in
+'I have not heard of any reports of ethnic or religious discrimination in applying procedures at BIAP [Baghdad International Airport] e.g. specifically targeted at Kurds.
+It is important to understand that a Kurdish returnee from